-Table 1 gives the means of the more important variables as well as the sizes of various subsamples using different classifications of the observations, and Table 2 is a correlation matrix.
+Table 1 gives the means of the more important variables as well as the sizes of various subsamples using different classifications of the observations, and table 2 is a correlation matrix.
 (All tables are collected at the end of the paper.)
-There is a high correlation will be using EW as proxy for EH to reduce the number of variables to be considered.
+There is a high correlation between EH and EW (r = .97) so that in most of what follows, we will be using EW as proxy for EH to reduce the number of variables to be considered.